ThothDroid/GlyphConverter/README.md

 # Glyph Converter
 A library for converting between MdC (Manuel de Codage) and GlyphX (Hieroglpyh XML).
 Both are used for displaying egyptian hieroglyphs.

+*This library is part of the [Egyptian Writer](https://github.com/cristmasbox/Egyptian_Writer) Android App.*

 > [!TIP]
-> If you want to render Hieroglyphs in Android try these libraries:
+> If you want to render Hieroglyphs in Android try the [Egyptian Writer](https://github.com/cristmasbox/Egyptian_Writer) Android App or these libraries: \
 > [THOTH](https://github.com/cristmasbox/THOTH) and [MAAT](https://github.com/cristmasbox/MAAT)

 ## Implementation with jitpack